emilianavt/VSeeFaceManual/README.md

 #### I get an error when starting the tracking with DroidCam (or some other camera)?

 Try switching the camera settings from `Camera defaults` to something else.
-The camera might be using an unsupported format by default.
+The camera might be using an unsupported video format by default.

 #### Where can I find avatars I can use?